Bashar-Syouri/reading-notes/read03.md

 - It's important to understand who your target audience is, why they would come to your site, what information they want to find and when they are likely to return.

 - Site maps allow you to plan the structure of a site.

 - Wireframes allow you to organize the information that will need to go on each page.

 - Design is about communication.
 Visual hierarchy helps visitors understand what you are trying to tell them.

 - You can differentiate between pieces of information using size, color, and style.

 - You can use grouping and similarity to help simplify the information you present.

-**To Learn More Visit  (https://wtf.tw/ref/duckett.pdf)**
+**To Learn More Visit** [Link](https://wtf.tw/ref/duckett.pdf)